imflash217/portfolio/docs/blogs/blog_1.md

 ???+ quote "Microwaves"
     ![1.png](../assets/blogs/blog_1/2.png)
-    The quantum energy of microwave photons is in the range 0.00001 to 0.001 eV which is in the range of energies separating the quantum states of molecular rotation and torsion.
-The interaction of microwaves with matter other than metallic conductors will be to rotate molecules and produce heat as result of that molecular motion.
-Conductors will strongly absorb microwaves and any lower frequencies because they will cause electric currents which will heat the material.
-Most matter, including the human body, is largely transparent to microwaves.
+    The _quantum energy_ of microwave photons is in the range **`0.00001 to 0.001 eV`** _which is in the range of energies separating the quantum states of molecular rotation and torsion_.
+    - The interaction of microwaves with matter **other than metallic conductors**** will be to rotate molecules and produce heat as result of that molecular motion.
+    - Conductors will strongly absorb microwaves and any lower frequencies *because they will cause electric currents which will heat the material.* Most matter, including the human body, is largely transparent to microwaves.
 High intensity microwaves, as in a microwave oven where they pass back and forth through the food millions of times, will heat the material by producing molecular rotations and torsions.
 Since the quantum energies are a million times lower than those of x-rays, they cannot produce ionization and the characteristic types of radiation damage associated with ionizing radiation.

 ???+ quote "Infrared"
     ![1.png](../assets/blogs/blog_1/3.png)